nupur100/Bolttech-Terraform-Assignment/README.md

 kubectl get nodes
 ```

+**Hurray!
+Our Cluster is ready to use**

-## To create a Kubernetes Cluster on AWS EC2 instance using Existing VPC components:
+## To create a Kubernetes Cluster using Existing VPC components:

 *Prerequisites:
 Networking Components: VPC, Public and Private subnets, Route tables, Internet Gateway, Nat Gateway, Security Groups.*